softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 The most important part is of course the `SortedMerge` component which can be implemented using the provided `FlexiMerge` DSL for defining arbitrary merges.
 See [MergeSortedStreams.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/MergeSortedStreams.scala) for the full source, as it is a bit long.
 You will probably recognize a very similar state machine as we have defined in the scalaz-stream example!
 However, the case when one stream is finished is handled differently and we need some mutable state (`outstanding`) to store the element which was read from one of the streams but not yet emitted.

-Unfortunately, using the current `FlexiMerge` implementation it is not possible to implement the `SortedMerge` correctly, as it is **not possible** to emit elements when the input stream finished (see [akka issue #16753](https://github.com/akka/akka/issues/16753)).
+Unfortunately, using the current `FlexiMerge` implementation it is **not possible** to implement the `SortedMerge` correctly, as it is not allowed to emit elements when the input stream finished (see [akka issue #16753](https://github.com/akka/akka/issues/16753)).

 # Parallel processing

 A quite common use-case is to process some data items in parallel.
 Let's say we have a stream of numbers and we want to split them into two streams of odd/even numbers, transform in parallel (we'll emulate an expensive computation using `Thread.sleep`) and merge the result.
-The split is deterministic (depending on `% 2` result), the merge is nondeterministic (we combine the results from the two streams in whatever order they complete).
+The split is deterministic (depending on `% 2 == 0` result), the merge is nondeterministic (we combine the results from the two streams in whatever order they complete).

 First, let's look at the akka-stream version.
 The full source is in [ParallelProcessing.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/ParallelProcessing.scala):